labgem/PPanGGOLiN/docs/user/writeGenomes.md

 - In the contig lines of type `region` describing the contig, genome metadata is added with the pattern: `genome_<source>_<key>=<value>`, and contig metadata is added with: `contig_<source>_<key>=<value>`.
 - In RGP lines, metadata is added using the pattern: `rpg_<source>_<key>=<value>`.

-For example, if we associate metadata is associated with the gene family DYB08_RS16060 with the source `pfam`:
+For example, if we associate the metadata of the gene family DYB08_RS16060 with the source `pfam`:

 ```tsv
 families	accession	type	description